bogdan-mescheryakov/envelope-budgeting-app/README.md

 ## General info
   This is a REST API for web app, which organize your budget using envelope principles.
   Currently in development and testing.
+Working on __test__ folder...

 ## Technologies
 Project is created with: